zahraatashgahi/QuickSelection/README.md

 ## Quick and Robust Feature Selection: the Strength of Energy-efficient Sparse Training for Autoencoders
 This repository contains code for the paper, Quick and Robust Feature Selection: the Strength of Energy-efficient Sparse Training for Autoencoders by Zahra Atashgahi, Ghada Sokar, Tim van der Lee, Elena Mocanu, Decebal Constantin Mocanu, Raymond Veldhuis, and Mykola Pechenizkiy.
+This work is published in the Machine Learning journal (ECML-PKDD 2022 journal track).
-For more information please read the paper at https://arxiv.org/abs/2012.00560.
+For more information please read the paper at https://arxiv.org/abs/2012.00560 or https://link.springer.com/article/10.1007/s10994-021-06063-x.

 ### Prerequisites
 We run this code on Python 3.
 Following Python packages have to be installed before executing the project code: